WindhoverLabs/auto-yamcs/README.md

 ## XTCE Compliance

 In the future we will strive to be 100% xtce compliant.
 However, given that we use `yamcs` as our ground system, if there are quirks yamcs has we will be adhering to those quirks.
+For more info on this, you may go [here](https://docs.yamcs.org/yamcs-server-manual/mdb/loaders/xtce/).